-You will need to become a Member of Gateway Bank before we can issue the Gateway Deposit Accounts and Access Facilities to you.
+You will need to become a Member of Gateway Bank before you can open an account.
 To become a Member, you will need to:

-- complete a Membership application form; and - subscribe for a Member share in Gateway Bank.
+- complete a Membership application form; and - ▲ subscribe for a Member share in Gateway Bank.

 Proof of identity required